-We performed our annual goodwill impairment tests in accordance with ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC Topic 350") as at October 31, 2020 and determined that there was no evidence of impairment.
-We are currently scheduled to perform our next annual impairment test during the third quarter of fiscal 2022.
+We performed our annual goodwill impairment tests in accordance with ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC Topic 350") as at October 31, 2021 and determined that there was no evidence of impairment.
+We are currently scheduled to perform our next annual impairment test during the third quarter of fiscal 2023.
 We will continue to perform quarterly analyses of whether any event has occurred that would more likely than not reduce our enterprise value below our carrying amounts and, if so, we will perform a goodwill impairment test between the annual dates.
 The likelihood of any future impairment increases if our public market capitalization is adversely impacted by global economic, capital market or other conditions for a sustained period of time.
 Any future impairment adjustment will be recognized as an expense in the period that such adjustment is identified.

-In fiscal 2021, capital expenditures were \$3.8 million or 1% of revenues, as we continue to invest in computer equipment and software to support our network and build out our infrastructure.
-We anticipate that we will incur approximately \$5.0 to \$7.0 million in capital expenditures in fiscal 2022 primarily related to investments in our network and security infrastructure.
+In fiscal 2022, capital expenditures were \$4.8 million or 1% of revenues, as we continue to invest in computer equipment and software to support our network and build out our infrastructure.
+We anticipate that we will incur approximately \$4.0 to \$5.0 million in capital expenditures in fiscal 2023 primarily related to investments in our network and security infrastructure.

 We conduct business in a variety of foreign currencies and, as a result, our foreign operations are subject to foreign exchange fluctuations.
 Our businesses operate in their local currency environment and use their local currency as their functional currency.
 Assets and liabilities of foreign operations are translated into US dollars at the exchange rate in effect at the balance sheet date.
 Revenues and expenses of foreign operations are translated using daily exchange rates.
 Translation adjustments resulting from this process are accumulated in other comprehensive income (loss) as a separate component of shareholders' equity.
 Transactions incurred in currencies other than the functional currency are converted to the functional currency at the transaction date.
 All foreign currency transaction gains and losses are included in net income.
 Some of our cash is held in foreign currencies.
 We currently have no specific hedging program in place to address fluctuations in international currency exchange rates.
 We can make no accurate prediction of what will happen with international currency exchange rates going forward.
 However, if the US dollar was to weaken in comparison to foreign currencies, then we anticipate this will increase the expenses of our business and have a negative impact on our results of operations.
-By way of illustration, 65% of our revenues in the fourth quarter of fiscal 2021 were in US dollars, 14% in euro, 9% in Canadian dollars, 6% in British pound sterling, and the balance in mixed currencies, while 45% of our operating expenses were in US dollars, 15% in euro, 25% in Canadian dollars, 5% in British pound sterling, and the balance in mixed currencies.
+By way of illustration, 64% of our revenues in the fourth quarter of fiscal 2022 were in US dollars, 12% in euro, 9% in British pound sterling, 9% in Canadian dollars, and the balance in mixed currencies, while 46% of our operating expenses were in US dollars, 15% in euro, 4% in British pound sterling, 24% in Canadian dollars, and the balance in mixed currencies.